observIQ/bindplane-agent/exporter/googlecloudexporter/README.md

 1. **Hostname Detection**: Hostname is appended as an attribute on traces if not already present.
 2. **Batch Processor**: Traces are batched to decrease the number of requests.
 3. **Google Cloud Exporter**: Traces are exported to GCP.

+## Metric Labels
+Unlike the official Google Cloud Exporter, this extension transforms all resource attributes into metric labels by default.
+Users may still use the `resource_filters` field in the metric config to overwrite this behavior.